Optimally Controlling a Random Population: Hard Cases

-Notice that, when moving a large number of tokens from $q_0$ to $q_{K+1}$, she will reach at least one configuration with exactly one token on every state $c_i$ for $0\le i <K$, at which point she choses action $e_0$.
-Indeed, to move a token from $c_{K-1}$ to the target, she needs to play action $e_{K-1}$, which is blocked until all other tokens are moved up to the final gadget.
-This is done by untimately playing $e_{K-2}$ many times, which is similarly blocked by the presence of lower-indexed tokens and so on.
+Notice that, when moving a large number of tokens from $q_0$ to $q_{K}$, \Laetitia will reach at least one configuration with exactly one token in $\set{l_i,r_i}$ for $1\le i \le K$.
+Indeed, to move a token to the target $q_{K+1}$, she needs to play action $b_{K}$ at some point, which is safe only if there is at most one token in $s_{K}$.
+To make tokens reach $q_{K+1}$, she must eventually play $b_{K}$ with exactly one token in $s_{K}$.
+Since $b_{K}$ is daemonic for all states of index $<K$, before playing $b_{K}$ for the first time, all other tokens must be in $q_{K}$, and are thus sent to $q_1$ when $b_{K}$ is played.

+Now, in order to move the isolated token to $q_{K+1}$, \Laetitia must bring all tokens to $q_{K}$ once again, while the isolated token is waiting in $l_{K}$ or $r_{K}$.
+By repeating these steps, we conclude that there must be a point at which exactly one token is in $\set{l_i,r_i}$ for $1\le i \le K$

+\subparagraph*{A Leaky Chain} Let $k \in \NN$.
+We construct an instance where \Laetitia has a winning strategy for any number of tokens $N$, but cannot win with a $k-1$-definable strategy.
+We describe the full system now, which has two disjoint parts.

-\subparagraph*{A Leaky Chain} We describe the input automaton, which has two disjoint parts.
-The first is the chain of $K$ many bottlenecks of capacity $1$ described just above.
+The first part of the construction is a bottleneck of capacity $K$ with $K \ge 2k$.
+The second is the chain of $K$ many bottlenecks of capacity $1$ as described just above.

-The second part of the construction is a bottleneck of capacity $K$.
-This gadget is disjoint from, and its actions are ignored throughout, the chain of bottlenecks.
-The purpose of the capacity-$K$ bottleneck is to recover up to $K$ many tokens and move them back to the initial state $q_1$ in the chain.
-The final part in our construction is to add edges from all states $c_n$ to the initial state of the capacity-$K$ bottleneck.
-This happens on action $e_0$ and is indicated by the red arrow in Figure~\ref{fig:bad-ex-chain}.
+This bottleneck of capacity $K$ is disjoint from, and its actions are ignored throughout, the chain of bottlenecks.
+The purpose of the capacity-$K$ bottleneck is to recover up to $K$ tokens and move them back to the initial state $q_1$ in the chain.
+The final part in our construction is to add edges from all states $l_n$ and $r_n$ to the initial state of the capacity-$K$ bottleneck.
+This happens on action $a_1$ and is indicated by the red arrows in Figure~\ref{fig:bad-ex-chain}.

+We also add a reset action that sends all states of the chain to the initial one, as well as the final state of the $K$-bottleneck, but is daemonic for all other states of the $K$-bottleneck.

 We summarize in the following lemma.